You’ve dyed your hair, and now your roots are too light. First of all, take a few deep breaths. Hot roots happen to the best of us.

 2. Using a Different Hue on Your Regrowth

-If you use a dye on your virgin regrowth that’s a different – often lighter hue than your colored ends, your hair roots will end up looking warmer.
+If you use a dye on your virgin regrowth that’s a lighter hue than your colored ends, your hair roots will end up looking warmer.
+So instead you should use a color on your roots that is slightly darker than the hair on your mids and ends.

 Keep in mind as well that when touching up your roots, the color in this section of dyed hair will set faster than that on the mid-length to the ends of your hair.
 This can be attributed to the warmth radiating from your scalp.